Igglybuff/awesome-piracy/readme.md

 - [YMusic](https://forum.xda-developers.com/android/apps-games/app-youtube-music-sound-stream-youtubes-t3399722) YouTube Music Player & Downloader
 - [Cygery AdSkip for YouTube](https://labs.xda-developers.com/store/app/com.cygery.adskip.xda) Automatically click on the "Skip ad" button in the YouTube™ app when it appears.
 - [Blokada](https://blokada.org) Blokada is a compact app that transparently blocks unwanted content like ads, tracking, malware, and other annoyances.
-- [Tachiyomi](https://github.com/inorichi/tachiyomi) Tachiyomi is a free and open source manga reader for Android.
+- [Tachiyomi](https://github.com/inorichi/tachiyomi) Tachiyomi is a free and open-source manga reader for Android.
 - [4PDA.ru](http://4pda.ru/forum/index.php?act=idx) 4PDA is the biggest Russian forum about mobile devices.
 You can find an endless amount of APKs and Mobile software there.
 For download, registration is required
 - [AnYme](https://github.com/zunjae/anYme) Unofficial Anime App for MyAnimeList
 - [Perfect Player](https://play.google.com/store/apps/details?id=com.niklabs.pp) Perfect Player is set-top box style IPTV/Media player for watching videos on TVs, tablets and smartphones.